trevin-j/eztts/eztts/adapters/README.md

 Since FTTS does not support `very slow`, it is not included.
 For speed, if the user chooses an unsupported speed, the default speed will be used.
 We will cover defaults later.

 gTTS takes a different approach to specifying speeds.
-Since the way we interact with gTTS speed is through a boolean (`speed=`), gTTS speeds are specified like so:
+Since the way we interact with gTTS speed is through a boolean (`slow=`), gTTS speeds are specified like so:

 ```Python
 SPEEDS = {